gluap/pyduofern/README.rst

 Changelog
 =========
+**0.36**

+- add rudimentary tracking of successfully sent messages and resending of unacknowledged ones.

 **0.35.1**

 - fix issue with crashes when "sets" was not defined because a bogous device type was present in duofern config.